NixOS/rfcs/rfcs/0169-feature-parameter-names.md

 disabled is more complicated and and involves more "you just have to know it" compared to already existing systems.

-1. Knowing that package has a feature parameter (out of knowning the upstream) does not mechanically translates to the name of feature parameter, it can be named in multiple ways.
+1. Knowing that package has a feature parameter (out of knowing the upstream) does not mechanically translates to the name of feature parameter, it can be named in multiple ways.